Kuwait - Country Commercial Guide

 Overview

-Thus, Kuwait plans to invest considerable resources in safety and security equipment over the next few years.
-Kuwait’s defense and security forces will be looking to purchase surveillance equipment, perimeter security and control systems, security check point equipment (fences, crash barriers, cameras, access points), explosives and explosive ordinance disposal (EOD) equipment, and contraband detection systems, including scanning systems, as well as consulting services in security planning.
-In particular, many efforts focus on securing Kuwait’s northern border with Iraq.
+Thus, Kuwait plans to invest considerable resources in safety and security equipment and technology over the next few years.
+Due to Kuwait’s proximity to Iraq and their Gulf War history, defense and security forces will be looking to purchase surveillance equipment, perimeter security and control systems, security check point equipment (fences, crash barriers, cameras, access points), explosives and explosive ordinance disposal (EOD) equipment, and contraband detection systems, including scanning systems, as well as consulting services in security planning.

 Several projects currently under consideration include additional camera surveillance systems to be installed at transportation infrastructure points, geospatial intelligence connectivity, maritime netting, and sensors to minimize security threats to vessels and facilities, including oil refineries, power plants, production facilities, and loading platforms, including in ports.
-Projects also include hardware and software infrastructure which are needed to support a fully integrated C4ISR system.
-There are additional opportunities at Kuwait International Airport, which not only is upgrading its security procedures, but also began construction of a new terminal in 2017, which is expected to be completed in 2025.
+Projects also include hardware and software infrastructure which are needed to support a fully integrated Command, Control, Communications, Computers (C4) Intelligence, Surveillance and Reconnaissance (ISR) system.
+There are additional opportunities at Kuwait International Airport, which not only is upgrading its security procedures, but a is constructing a new terminal expected to be completed in 2027.

 Best Prospects/Services

-Potential opportunities for U.S. companies include: C4ISR system integration for multiple tie-ins to surveillance systems (cameras, gamma sensors, magnetometers, command and control communications); border fencing and intruder sensing; industrial access controls; maritime surveillance and protection; long-range detection; and airborne systems.
+Potential opportunities for U.S. companies include: Command, Control, Communications, Computers (C4) Intelligence, Surveillance and Reconnaissance (ISR) system integration for multiple tie-ins to surveillance systems (cameras, gamma sensors, magnetometers, command and control communications); border fencing and intruder sensing; industrial access controls; maritime surveillance and protection; long-range detection; and airborne systems.

 Opportunities

-Upcoming tenders will be announced for homeland security surveillance cameras, airport security upgrades, oil and oil-related infrastructure security upgrades, border control, and surveillance.
+Upcoming tenders are expected to be announced for homeland security surveillance cameras, airport security upgrades, oil and oil-related infrastructure security upgrades, border control, and surveillance.
 Additional projects will range from system integration to hand-held monitoring devices and long-range detection equipment.

 Resources